 Ask around town for dining recommendations, and on the tip of everyone’s tongue is Solvang Restaurant.
 Home of the Danish aelbleskiver, everyone who visits Solvang needs to dine here at least once.

 This hometown favorite is where locals go for their morning cup of joe.
 We were greeted by smiling faces and open arms.
-I felt like we had returned home after a long journey.
+It was like returning home after a long journey.

 I had heard all about the aelbleskiver, best described as Danish pancake ball topped with raspberry sauce and powdered sugar.
-I was very excited to try it along with Danish sausage.
-Both were scrumptious.
-That’s all I have to say.
-Absolutely scrumptious.
+So, I was very excited to try it along with Danish sausage.
+Both lived up to the hype and had my mouth singing!

-Solvang offers a wide variety of things to do.
-From horseback riding to wine tasting.discover something for everyone here.
+This small Danish town offers a wide variety of things to do.
+From horseback riding to wine tasting, you’ll discover things to do in Solvang for everyone.

 Kids of all ages will get a kick out of touring the city by a horse-drawn streetcar or playing in one of the many parks located throughout the village.